saxifrage/cityasacampus/README.md

 heroku run rake db:seed
 ```

 If that works, then you should be all set!
 Visit the app in your browser at https://foo-bar-1234.herokuapp.com/.
-If you loaded seed data, search for "cattle" to see the app in action.
+If you loaded seed data, click on "Explore" to see the app in action.

 ## License